vinc/moros/doc/manual.md

     > print $DIR
     /tmp

-From now on we'll ommit the directory line in most examples.
+From now on we'll omit the directory line in most examples.

 You can list the content of a directory with `list`: